 Microsoft Azure alerts helps you monitor applications, infrastructure, and servers for various metrics.
 For an alert rule on a metric value, when the value of a specified metric crosses a threshold assigned, the alert rule becomes active and sends a notification to Zenduty.
 For an alert rule on events, a rule can send a notification on every event, or, only when a certain number of events happen.

-Whenever a Azure alarm is triggered(in the Fired or Started state), Zenduty will create an incident.
+Whenever an Azure alarm is triggered(in the Fired or Started state), Zenduty will create an incident.
 When that alarm returns to the Resolved state, Zenduty will auto-resolve the incident.

 You can also use Alert Rules to custom route specific Azure alerts to specific users, teams or escalation policies, write suppression rules, auto add notes, responders and incident tasks.

-To add a new Microsoft Azure integration, go to “Teams” on Zenduty and click on the “Manage” button corresponding to the team you want to add the integration to.
+To add a new Microsoft Azure integration, go to Teams on Zenduty and click on the team you want to add the integration to.

-- Select the resource which you want to monitor.
-Here we shall monitor a Virtual Machine.
+Select the resources which you want to monitor.
+Here, we shall monitor a Virtual Machine.

-- Select the condition based on which the alert is to be triggered.
-Here we create an alert which is triggered when the CPU utilization of a Virtual Machine crosses 50%.
+Select the condition based on which the alert is to be triggered.
+For instance, we can create an alert which is triggered when the CPU utilization of a Virtual Machine crosses 50%.

-- Enter the Action group name and short name:
+Enter the Action group name and Display Name.

-- Click on create alert rule.
-You have now successfully added Azure as an integration!
+Save the alert rule.
+You have now successfully added Azure as an integration to Zenduty!